gaurav-bhardwaj29/cyberlabswoc/README.md

 #### Logistic Regression
 This was by far the most challenging task as it took me about a week to complete the alogorithm.
 As I was doing ONE vs ALL classification task, I started by creating a binary classifier for each letter in training and testing sample.
 While calculating cost, I was getting a runtime warning in log, which I managed to eliminate by adding a small constant inside log.
 At last, I got an average accuracy of 96.35 % on test set.
 #### K-Nearest Neighbours
 The theory behind KNN is simple.
 First we have to calculate equiledian distance between test instance and training set.
 Then it sorts k nearest neighbours and votes among them for the most common class label.
-I first did a Gridsearch using sklearn and found optimum value of K which turned out to be 5.
+I did a Gridsearch using sklearn to find optimum value of K which turned out to be 5.
 Then I used it for training and got an accuracy of 84.18 % compared to sklearn's accuracy of 84.28 %.
 #### K-means Clustering
 This was the only unsupervised algorithm so I kept it for the end.
 At first, I randomly assigned K cluster centroids and then  moved the centroids to the mean positions of their respective clusters.
 I also utilised elbow method to find optimum K. Finally, the model returned accuracy of 55 %.
 #### Neural Network